bjbest60/InfiniteAdventure/README.md

 - Right now the rooms are generated on an x,y map, allowing only for the four cardinal directions.
 A record might eliminate this, allowing for other directions.
 - The word-wrapping code is probably wonky and only works for up to three lines.
 - Containers?
 Supporters?
 Ha!
-- I propose that were one to create a full-fledged system out of this code, one should call it TACOS (Text Adventure Creation, Old-School).
-- But, y'know, AGT (Adventure Game Toolkit) exists, so check that out first if you really want to write a DOS-based IF.
 - In IFComp, a weird bug involving DOSBox and FreePascal was discovered.
 Short answer:  Use DOSBox for Windows; use DOSBox-X for Linux and Mac.

+I propose that were one to create a full-fledged system out of this code, one should call it TACOS (Text Adventure Creation, Old-School).
+But, y'know, AGT (Adventure Game Toolkit) exists, so check that out first if you really want to write DOS-based IF.